 The company’s near term plan includes adding at least six more charging stations, bringing the total number of chargers in the USA to 20.
 These will then charge electric trucks, such as Daimler’s Freightliners.
 Penske Trucks is one of Daimler’s early partners for trials with the new EVs in the US reportedly.

-It is unclear who or if the company is working with for the charging infrastructure.
-It is known though that Daimler has teamed up with ChargePoint in Germany.
+It appears the company is working with Siemens for the charging infrastructure.
+It is also known that Daimler has teamed up with ChargePoint in Germany.
 Also in the States, Daimler Trucks counts among the network operators leading investors reportedly.

 When it comes to the competition, Volvo Trucks has teamed up with Greenlots as part of the previously reported broader introduction of electric trucks in North America.
 ABB is on board as well to help set up charging infrastructure for heavy-duty commercial vehicles in warehouse facilities in southern California.
 The project is among the first to use the latest SAE J3068 charging standard for heavy utility vehicles in real-world tests.
 It resembles the European norm IEC 62196 for Level 2 or CCS charging (we reported).